What is a HELOC, and how does it work?

 Your equity can get you a revolving line of credit

-- HELOCs are popular for home improvement projects, but they can go toward all kinds of expenses.
+- HELOCs are popular for home improvement projects but can be used for any other expense.

 - You need a minimum of 15% to 20% equity in your home to qualify for a HELOC.

-- Most HELOCs have variable interest rates, meaning your payment could rise in the future.
+- Most HELOCs have variable interest rates, meaning your payment could rise.

 What is a home equity line of credit?